 Water, plumbing and bathroom fittings

 Repair category 1

-Notes Sanitary goods are showing typical signs of age related wear and tear.
-As such there is an increased risk of water spillage to concealed areas and it would be prudent to ensure these are maintained in a watertight condition.
+Notes Sanitary goods and visible plumbing installations are generally in keeping with the subjects.
+It would be prudent to ensure that all seals are maintained in a watertight condition as any spillage can lead to associated problems.